Skip to main content

 1. Access the Kasten Dashboard

-The Kasten dashboard is accessible via a secure URL, constructed using your cluster's identifier.
+The Kasten dashboard is accessible via a secure URL, constructed from your cluster's identifier.

 2. Access the URL in your browser.

-Access to this URL is restricted to the public IP addresses you have declared.
-If you are unable to connect, ensure your IP address is authorized by contacting Cloud Temple support.
+:::info Security Note Access to this URL is restricted to the public IP addresses you have registered.
+If you are unable to log in, ensure your IP address is authorized by contacting Cloud Temple support. :::

-The Kasten console includes an interactive quick start guide on its home page.
-Feel free to follow it for a hands-on introduction directly from the interface.
+:::tip[Built-in Quick Start Guide ] The Kasten console includes an interactive quick start guide on its home page.
+Feel free to follow it for a first-time setup directly from the interface. :::

 2. Understanding Backup Storage

-No configuration is required on your part.
-The storage location is already set up in the Kasten dashboard under Settings > Locations.
-This configuration ensures your data is stored on sovereign infrastructure.
+No configuration is required.
+The storage location is already configured in the Kasten dashboard, under Settings > Locations.
+This configuration ensures that your data is stored on a sovereign infrastructure.

-The Veeam Kasten service is included in the Managed Kubernetes offering.
-Backup storage on our sovereign S3 is billed on a pay-per-use basis.
-Refer to our pricing grid for more details.
+:::info[Pricing Model ] The Veeam Kasten service is included in the Managed Kubernetes product.
+Backup storage on our sovereign S3 is billed based on usage.
+Refer to our pricing table for more details. :::

 3. Create a Backup Policy